SpatialDays/cubequery/README.md

 Run `make docker` to build the base containers to work on top of.

+Your build of the containers will need to provide connection details for the [Open Data Cube](https://www.opendatacube.org/).

 ## Architecture

  CubeQuery is made up of three components.